from Rhiannon Giddens to Max Cooper, all music from the Festival dei Due Mondi

 African-American artist Lonnie Holley, joined by duo Nelson Patton, brings to Spoleto66 the revolutionary power of his visions (June 24-25, Star Auditorium): famous for his sandstone sculptures and salvaged objects, he is also an avant-garde musician.
 His artworks make from contour to raw and passionate sounds.

 Among the most prestigious names in world electronics, Max Cooper arrives to Spoleto with a powerful performance (June 28, Teatro Romano).
-In addition to the sound, Cooper controls live images projected onto the background of Teatro Romano, guiding the viewer on a multisensory, immersive journey of imposing sounds and hypnotic visuals.
+In addition to sound, Cooper controls live projected images in the background of the Teatro Romano, guiding the viewer on a multisensory, immersive journey of impressive sound and hypnotic visuals.

 The second Weekend opens with the powerful voice of Imany - "faith" in Swahili and stage name of Nadia Mladjao, in Piazza Duomo with her concert-show Voodoo cello (July 1).
 Born to Marseille from a family originally from the Comoros Islands, Imany enchants her audience with inspired compositions to soul, folk and blues.
 With the accompaniment of eight cellos, she transforms into a voodoo priestess, measuring herself against some of pop music's greatest hits, from Bob Marley to Daft Punk, from Imagine Dragons to Radiohead.